smushy64/fmath/README.md

 ### Documentation

-build documentation with *cargo docs* in the command line
+build documentation with *cargo doc* in the command line
 ```
-  cargo docs
+  cargo doc
 ```

 ## Library Contains...